ericbrant/EricBrant/README.md

-# Eric Brant's Web Dev Portfolio
+# Eric Brant's Web Development Portfolio

-Greeting, my name is Eric Brant.
+Greetings!
+This repository showcases my front-end and JavaScript projects focusing on accessibility, responsiveness, and clean code.

+View each project below for code samples and practical implementations.

 I'm exploring the world of programming, and I'm hoping to find a new land to settle.
 Before I began exploring the shores of programming, I was exploring the worlds of literature and linguistics.
 Now I get to explore computer linguistics while learning coding.
 I hope to be a polyglot in computer languages soon so I can properly communicate with the residents in these new territories.
 Eventually I want to design video games, including text-based adventure games, with strong stories that will inspire rich imaginations.

 ## Projects